osdomotics/smart-sarah/banana-edge/README.md

 Welcome to Banan-Edge, the Banana-Pro Edge-Router distribution.

-The official installer supports Linux on Banana Pi, arm-hf architectures.
+The official installer supports Linux on Banana Pi/Pro, arm-hf architectures.

 Features
 --------